-Using our twin-skin mortar tubs, our sister company, Corilla Plastics is working with Resilience Sustainable Solutions Ltd, Cardiff University and Green Edge Applications on the research and development of sustainable manufacturing solutions for the construction industry, spearheaded by WRAP (Waste and Resources Action Programme).
+Using our twin-skin mortar tubs, our sister company, Corilla Plastics is working with Resilience Sustainable Solutions Ltd, Cardiff University and Green Edge Applications on the research and development of sustainable manufacturing solutions for the construction industry, spearheaded by WRAP Cymru and funded by the Welsh Government.

 The project, which is coming to the end of its first of three stages, is aiming to reach up to 80% – 100% recyclate without compromising on quality of the twin-skin mortar tubs.
 The project will also be aiming to establish a circular economy model to collect waste mortar tubs to be re-manufactured.
 This will help to overcome the challenge of sourcing suitable recycled material and creating a neat closed loop recycling system.